hundehausen/awesome-monero/README.md

 - [Monero Merchant](https://github.com/RuiSiang/monero-merchant) - Monero Merchant is a RESTful API wrapper for the official Monero wallet RPC.
 This project is mainly for merchants who hope to accept Monero as payment.
 - [AcceptXMR](https://github.com/busyboredom/acceptxmr) - This library aims to provide a simple, reliable, and efficient means to track monero payments.
 - [HotShop](https://github.com/CryptoGrampy/HotShop) - An Ephemeral, browser-based, no-private-key, no-server Point of Sale for receiving and validating Monero payments.
 Repository is archived :(
+- [monerochan-merchant-rpc](https://github.com/spirobel/monerochan-merchant-rpc) - A tool to accept digital cash at your online business.

 ## Future development

 - [Seraphis](https://github.com/UkoeHB/Seraphis) - Seraphis is a privacy-focused transaction protocol for p2p electronic cash systems (e.g. cryptocurrencies).
 - [Full chain membership proofs](https://github.com/kayabaNerve/full-chain-membership-proofs)
 - [Cuprate](https://github.com/Cuprate/cuprate) - an upcoming experimental, modern & secure monero node.
 Written in Rust.
+- [wallet3](https://github.com/seraphis-migration/wallet3) - Info and discussions about a hypothetical full 'wallet2' rewrite from scratch